Microsoft unveils in-house AI models, agents and Majorana 2 chip

 What happened

-Per Microsoft's Build live blog, Microsoft introduced a set of new in-house models branded as Microsoft AI, listing MAI-Thinking-1, MAI-Code-1-Flash, MAI-Image-2.5, MAI-Transcribe-1.5, and MAI-Voice-2 as part of the announcement.
-Per Microsoft's Build live blog, the company unveiled Majorana 2, its next-generation quantum chip, and reported qubits that are 1,000x more reliable than the previous generation with a mean qubit lifetime of 20 seconds, with some instances lasting as long as one minute.
-Reporting by Seeking Alpha documents new agent and search products shown at Build, including an autonomous agent called Scout Autopilot and a search/agent capability labeled Web IQ.
-TechRadar's live coverage reported a partnership announcement with the Mayo Clinic to develop a Frontier health model, attributed to remarks in the keynote.
+At Build 2026, Microsoft introduced a family of new in-house models branded Microsoft AI, with reporting describing seven homegrown models.
+Microsoft's Build live blog and GeekWire list MAI-Thinking-1, MAI-Code-1-Flash, MAI-Image-2.5, MAI-Transcribe-1.5, and MAI-Voice-2, with GeekWire framing the effort as a bid for "long term self-sufficiency."
+Separately, Microsoft unveiled Majorana 2, its next-generation quantum chip, reporting qubits that are 1,000x more reliable than the previous generation with a mean qubit lifetime of 20 seconds and some instances lasting as long as one minute.
+Reporting by Seeking Alpha documents new agent and search products shown at Build, including an autonomous agent called Scout Autopilot and a search and agent capability labeled Web IQ.

 Editorial analysis - technical context

-Companies pursuing internal foundation-model families while also delivering agent orchestration and domain connectors are following an industry pattern where vertical integration aims to reduce external dependency and improve latencies and data governance.
+Pursuing internal foundation-model families while also delivering agent orchestration and domain connectors follows an industry pattern where vertical integration aims to reduce external dependency and improve latency and data governance.
 Organizations adopting autonomous agents at scale typically face higher demands for runtime observability, safety layers, and cost controls around model invocation.
-Significant reported improvements in qubit coherence, if independently validated, would shift the quantum developer focus from purely hardware validation toward higher-level application development and integration with classical HPC and simulation tooling.
+As a general matter, large reported improvements in qubit coherence, if independently validated, would shift quantum developer focus from hardware validation toward higher-level application development and integration with classical HPC and simulation tooling.

 What to watch

-For practitioners: Monitor SDK and API surface changes for the MAI- models and Scout/Web IQ agent integrations for details on latency, cost, fine-tuning or retrieval augmentation support, and enterprise security controls.
-For researchers and infrastructure teams: watch for published Majorana 2 performance data, reproducible benchmarks, and toolchain support that demonstrates integration of topological qubits into developer workflows.
-Observers should also track any follow-up documentation or technical papers Microsoft publishes that specify training datasets, model scales, and safety or evaluation results.
+For practitioners, monitor SDK and API changes for the MAI- models and the Scout and Web IQ agents for latency, cost, fine-tuning or retrieval support, and enterprise security controls.
+For researchers and infrastructure teams, watch for published Majorana 2 performance data, reproducible benchmarks, and toolchain support that demonstrates topological qubits in real developer workflows, along with any technical papers Microsoft publishes specifying training datasets, model scales, and evaluation results.

 Quoted context from the event